JrVerbiest/jrverbiest.github.io/README.md

-# Joeri R. Verbiest, PhD MSc - Data Engineer
+# Joeri R. Verbiest, PhD MSc

+Data Engineer at Hasselt University with 20+ years of experience across academia and industry.
+I hold a PhD in Engineering Science and two Master of Science (MSc) degrees in engineering.
+I specialise in transforming complex research data into reliable, well-structured FAIR-T datasets that support reproducible analysis and actionable insights.

 [🌐 My website](https://jrverbiest.eu/)